GrowthLimit

 pip install scrapy

-Installing Selenium (if applicable)
+Installing Selenium (If Applicable)

 Selenium automates web browsers and is valuable for scraping dynamic content that relies on JavaScript.
 Unlike static tools, Selenium renders the page in a browser, ensuring all JavaScript-generated content is available for extraction.
 Remember to download a compatible web driver, like ChromeDriver for Chrome or GeckoDriver for Firefox.